artemv/authenticated-docs/README.md

 bundle install
 ```
 * Install NPM dependencies: `npm install`
-* generate site docs to some dir like 'site'
+* generate site docs to './site' dir
+* change Gulpfile.js to have `const TARGET_DIR = '.'` - the default value there is for prod usage
 * copy the docs pages to relevant dirs: `./node_modules/.bin/gulp prepare`
 * run local webserver:
 ```